 Multilateral System (MLS)

 The core of the International Treaty on Plant Genetic Resources for Food and Agriculture is the Multilateral System (MLS).
-It includes PGRFA of 35 food and 29 feed plant species "under the management and control of the Parties and publicly available", as well as the collections in the genebanks of CGIAR research centres and other international institutions that have concluded agreements with the Governing Body under Article 15 of the International Treaty.
+It includes PGRFA of 35 food and 29 forage plant species "under the management and control of the Parties and publicly available", as well as the collections in the genebanks of CGIAR research centres and other international institutions that have concluded agreements with the Governing Body under Article 15 of the International Treaty.
 In addition, the MLS is open to other partners, as well as legal entities and natural persons from Contracting Parties.
-The total of 64 plant species are listed in Annex 1 to the Treaty.
 The MLS facilitates access to plant genetic resources and the equitable sharing of the benefits arising from their use based on a standardized material transfer agreement (SMTA).
 Access is granted only for the purpose of use and conservation in research, breeding and training for food and agriculture.
 Fair sharing of benefits from use can be achieved through information exchange, access to and transfer of technology, capacity building and sharing of the financial and other benefits of marketing.

 More information about access and equitable benefit sharing here.